 …'Then my mum came back home one evening and told me an unbelievable story, one that will make my dreams come true'.
 ‘The village has nominated you for a scholarship to attend secondary school in Mundemba’, she said.
 ‘What?’
 I asked in disbelieve as I could hardly believe what I heard.
 When she repeated herself and explained that it was coming from the ‘Korup animal people’, I could not hold my excitement as I sobbed in the comfort of her arms.
 ‘Since I came to Mundemba and put on that secondary school uniform, I feel very proud and different.
 Though we have had no regular school, I have learnt a lot already from the private classes and other activities and I can’t afford to take this opportunity for granted’.

-‘I thank all those who made this possible for me; the Korup Rainforest conservation society, the PSMNR-SWR, Buea, and Rotary Club of Peace River, Canada.
-I still wonder how I would have ended up in that village without this scholarship but now I can hope that if I work hard and continue to get support from this scholarship, I can become a nurse or even a doctor and help my father and community one day.’
+We thank all those who made this possible for Mariana; the PSMNR-SWR, Buea, and Rotary Club of Peace River, Canada.
+Mariana would have ended up in that village without this scholarship but now she can hope to become a nurse and help her family and community one day.

 Please also refer to our facebook profile to check the latest news.